AdS/BCFT and Island for curvature-squared gravity: A-type boundary central charge

 Let us go on to discuss the case of finite $\rho$.
 For any given odd $d$, we can derive the holographic Weyl anomaly straightforwardly.
 We have done calculations up to $d=19$ and find that the A-type boundary central charge takes the following expression

-which is exactly the same as the g-function (\ref{app:cbdy123}).
+which is exactly the same as the g-function (\ref{app:cbdy123}) and the universal term of boundary entropy (\ref{sect2.2:bdyentropy3}).
 This is a strong support for the holographic g-theorem of higher curvature gravity.
 To the best of our knowledge, it is the first time that the A-type boundary central charge (\ref{app:cbdy}) is obtained in general dimensions.

 In the above discussions, we focus on model I of sect.3.2.
 Recall that, on an AdS background, the action of model II of sect.3.3 is exactly the same as the action of Einstein gravity.
 As a result, the A-type boundary central charge of model II is the same as that of Einstein gravity, which can be obtained from (\ref{app:cbdy}) by taking the limit $\a \to 0$.
 Now we finish the derivation of A-type boundary central charges for general curvature-squared gravity.